Ukraine: Agro-Industrial Poultry Farm

 • Nov 2021

-The EBRD’s accountability office released a Problem Solving Summary, publicly announcing that the mediation process ended after one of the parties decided to withdraw from the process.
+The EBRD’s accountability office, recently rebranded as the Independent Project Accountability Mechanism (IPAM), released a Problem Solving Summary, publicly announcing that the mediation process ended after one of the parties decided to withdraw from the process.
 The report marks the closure of the Problem Solving phase and the transfer of the complaint to the accountability office’s Compliance Review function.
+The report is available in English and Ukrainian.

 • Apr 2021